johanyim/cv/README.md

 - Used text-manipulation tools from the GNU coreutils such as `awk` and `sed` to process and clean existing tabular data.
 - Interfaced with the `xlsxwriter` C library to programmatically generate non-trivial excel spreadsheets, such as spawning charts and extracting/including VBA macros.
 ## Projects
-### Structure Preserving Encryption and Decryption - *https://github.com/johanyim/spead*
+### Structure-Preserving Encryption and Decryption - *https://github.com/johanyim/spead*
-- Practiced writing comprehensive manual pages `man` and command line flag validation using the `clap` crate.
-- Intermediary between application and data repository such as an SQL Database
-- Practiced writing Documentation
-- Practiced writing tests
+- Improved developer experience by enforcing command-line flag validation to prevent misuse.
+- Distributed CPU-bound parallel workloads to several threads to reduce the amount of time taken to encrypt and decrypt.
+- Measured the performance using benchmarks using the criterion crate
 - Implements a module for response caching, which can be used in a variety of related projects
 ## Education
-### Computer Science MComp (Hons) - *Master of Computing, University of Bath*
+### Computer Science MComp (Hons) - *University of Bath*
 > `2019-09` - `2023-05`
-- Functional Programing (82%)
+- Functional Programming (82%)
 - Machine Learning (77%)
-- Statistics for Data Science (73%)
 - Cryptography (78%)
 - Data Structures and Algorithms (82%)
 - Computer Systems Architecture (82%)
-### International Baccalaureate (IB) - *King George V School, Hong Kong*
+### International Baccalaureate (IB) - *King George V School*
 > `2017-09` - `2019-05`
 - HL Maths (7)
 - HL Physics (7)